-Mr. Bernard Grenier, a retired judge of the Court of Quebec with more than two decades of distinguished experience on the bench, served as the Special Advisor to the Minister on applications for ministerial review from 2003 to 2017.
+Mr. Bernard Grenier, a retired judge of the Court of Quebec with more than two decades of distinguished experience on the bench, has served as the Special Advisor to the Minister on applications for ministerial review since 2003.

 Conviction Reviews by Outside Agents

-In some circumstances, the Minister may retain an agent from outside the Department of Justice to conduct the review of an application.
+In some circumstances, the Minister retains an agent from outside the Department of Justice to conduct the review of an application.
 Typically, this is done where there is a potential conflict of interest.